Maria dalle Carceri

 Maria was descended from a Lombard family of Verona that had come to Greece on the Fourth Crusade.
 She was a daughter of Gaetano dalle Carceri and heiress of a sixth of Euboea.
-She married Albert and their daughter Guglielma split the inheritance with her.
+She married Albert, and after his death she and their daughter Guglielma split the Marquisate between them, as required by law.
 Considering the recent Catalan victory at Halmyros, Maria desired to marry again quickly to a man who would protect hers and her daughter's possessions.
 She married Andrea Cornaro and Guglielma inherited the whole marquisate on his death.